-Behind the curtain of design and development
+Behind the Curtain of Design and Development

 Our goal with all of our projects with Arc’teryx is to connect customers to the passion the brand has for the outdoors and the products they create for fellow enthusiasts.
 One project in particular was designed to showcase the unique manufacturing process for Arc’teryx products.
 Arc’teryx came to us with an idea for what they wanted to accomplish and really let us run with it.
-Based off a few videos they created we crafted an engaging 4-chapter online story about who they are.
+Based on a few videos they created we crafted an engaging 4-chapter online story about who they are.
 We first developed a strategy that encapsulated what the brand stood for, we then put theory to practice and designed and developed an entirely new storytelling experience.

 For the launch of Arc’teryx’s 2018 product line, we built a Shell Finder application to help users discover the shell jackets best suited for their needs.
 The typical solution would be to develop a simple product page, but we challenged ourselves to create a fast-flowing user experience where people can use an application to help them with their purchasing decisions.
 By using React and a headless CMS, our UX solution simplified a complex set of product features and filters to ensure a fluid, visually engaging shopping interface, successfully increasing search conversion and driving the Shell Finder to become one of their most viewed pages.